koshkin-sergey/Debugger_for_TANG_NANO-9K/README.md

 # Description

-**RV-Debugger-BL702** is an opensource project that implement a JTAG+UART debugger with BL702C-A0.
+**Debugger_for_TANG_NANO-9K** is an opensource project that implement a JTAG+UART debugger for SiPEED TANG NANO 9K board with BL702C-A0.

-[BL702](https://www.bouffalolab.com/bl70X) is highly integrated BLE and Zigbee combo chipset for IoT applications, contains **32-bit RISC-V** CPU with FPU, frequency up to **144MHz**, with **132KB RAM** and **192 KB ROM**, 1Kb eFuse, **512KB embedded Flash**, USB2.0 FS device interface, and many other features.
+[BL702](https://en.bouffalolab.com/product/?type=detail&id=8) is highly integrated BLE and Zigbee combo chipset for IoT applications, contains **32-bit RISC-V** CPU with FPU, frequency up to **144MHz**, with **132KB RAM** and **192 KB ROM**, 1Kb eFuse, **512KB embedded Flash**, USB2.0 FS device interface, and many other features.

-The firmware implement is inspired by [open-ec](https://github.com/rgwan/open-ec), implement by Sipeed teams and community developers.

 The firmware emulate an [FT2232D](https://ftdichip.com/products/ft2232d/) device, defaultly implement an JTAG+UART debugger, and can be implement as a Dual-Serial Port debugger, a bluetooth debugger, etc.

-Community Forum:  bbs.sipeed.com

 # Hardware
 ## Offical Board